ecordes-vt/docs/src/docs/apis/eventing/eventing.md

 ## GraphQL API Examples

+You can use aiWARE GraphQL API to view and manipulate events and event subscriptions (actions) for aiWARE's eventing system running in Core.

 ### Events

 The Event object represents the definition of a specific record that stores metadata like the schema of the event payload, when the event was created, and the type of aiWARE object (e.g. Task, Job, Temporal Data Object) that the event is categorized by.

+#### Query Events

 You can get a list of all events your organization has access to via a GraphQL query like this:

-#### Query Events

 ```graphql
 query events{